 Jakob Poeltl Injury: Won't play Wednesday

-Poeltl (hip) will not play Wednesday against the Grizzlies, Blake Murphy of Sportsnet.ca reports.
+Poeltl (hip) will not play Wednesday against the Cavaliers, Josh Lewenberg of TSN.ca reports.

-Poeltl suffered a right hip pointer during Tuesday's game versus the Knicks and was unable to return.
-He finished with five points (2-4 FG, 1-1 FT), two rebounds, two assists and one steal in 15 minutes.
-Chris Boucher is iffy due to an illness, so the Raptors may need to rely heavily on Kelly Olynyk which puts him on the streaming radar.
+Poeltl will be sidelined for a fifth straight game Wednesday as he continues to rehab his hip injury.
+The center will have some extra time to heal up during the All-Star break, but for now, fantasy managers can consider him questionable for Feb.
+21 against the Heat.
+Jonathan Mogbo will likely hold down the fort in the meantime.

 Win Your League With RotoWire!